solana-mobile/mobile-wallet-adapter/spec/feat_one_off_transaction.md

 # Non-normative front matter

-Oten times, a dapp needs to send a single request to a wallet for approval.
+Often times, a dapp needs to send a single request to a wallet for approval.
 With a standard MWA session, a user will be presented with 2 steps in order to complete a single request.
 The dapp must first call `authorize` to establish an authorized session, then send its request for approval.
 This feature allows a dapp to execute a single request to a wallet endpoint and the wallet will show a single UI modal to the user.

 ## Summary

-One-Shot sessions allow a dapp end point to access a single privaledgd method in a single UI modal.
+One-Shot sessions allow a dapp end point to access a single priviledgd method in a single UI modal.

 ## User stories

 These user stories outline the goals and user experiences that this feature aims to enable.

 1. As a user, I want to be able to sign transactions with fewer steps and interactions so that I can interact with dapps in a seamless and less intrusive flow.
-2. As a dapp developer, I want the ability to send a one off request to wallet endpoints without needing to establish an authorized session with the wallet so that I can more easily send signing requests that do not require subsequent requests.
+2. As a dapp developer, I want the ability to send a one off request to wallet endpoints with a single interaction form the the user so that I can more easily send signing requests that do not require subsequent requests.

 ## Requirements